PresleyHank/RCP-Download-Monitor-Bridge/readme.txt

 Donate link: http://pippinsplugins.com/support-the-site/
 Tags: Restrict content, member only, registered, logged in, restricted access, restrict access, limiit access, read-only, read only, Download Monitor, member files, subscription downloads
 Requires at least 3.3
-Tested up to 4.7.2
+Tested up to 5.0.3
-Stable tag: 1.0.3
+Stable tag: 1.0.4

 Limit Download Monitor file downloads to paid subscribers in Restrict Content Pro.

 == Description ==

-Limit [Download Monitor](http://wordpress.org/plugins/download-monitor/) file downloads to paid subscribers in [Restrict Content Pro](http://pippinsplugins.com/restrict-content-pro-premium-content-plugin/).
+Limit [Download Monitor](http://wordpress.org/plugins/download-monitor/) file downloads to active members in [Restrict Content Pro](https://restrictcontentpro.com/).
 This extension does NOT function without Download Monitor AND Restrict Content Pro installed.

-This extension has no options and will automatically restrict all member-only file downloads to paid subscribers.

-If a file is not set to Members Only, it will not require an active subscription.
+This extension adds the "restrict this content" meta box to the Add/Edit Download interface, allowing you to restrict access to active members only.

 Learn more about Restrict Content Pro: https://restrictcontentpro.com/